domenkozar/almir/docs/source/userguide.rst

 Installation
 ------------

-Almir will install everything inside on directory.
+Almir will install everything inside one directory, which must be empty.
 Application is meant to be self-contained, meaning no additional administrator is needed besides upgrading to a newer version.
 Almir should be always installed on a system together with bacula-director.